aSampo/wokilite-reservations/README.md

 ### Assumptions

 - Reservations are `CONFIRMED` immediately (no approval flow)
-- Cancellation is hard-delete (no soft-delete)
+- Cancellation sets `status: 'CANCELLED'` and `cancelledAt` timestamp (cancelled reservations remain in storage but are filtered from queries)
 - A restaurant can have multiple sectors
 - Party size must be between `minSize` and `maxSize` of some table
 - Restaurant timezone is valid (IANA)